ivanrazu/ivanrazu.github.io/_pages/cv.md

 * Poster presentation: "Proyecto 6x4 UEALC"at the Week of Methods to Reduce Dimension in Data Analysis at Centro de Investigaciones Matematicas , CIMAT, Guanajuato, Mexico.

 ## Attended Conferences, Workshops, and Summer Schools
+* Workshop :Summit on the Rules of Life at The Mathematical Biosciences Institute (MBI), Columbus OH, June 2019.
+* Biology and Medicine Through Mathematics Conference (BAMM), Virginia Commonwealth University, Richmond VA, May 2019.
  * Joint Mathematics Meetings (JMM), Baltimore MD, January 2019.
  * AMS Microconference on Parameter Estimation at the Marriot City Center, Minneapolis MN, August 2018.
  * SIAM conference on the life sciences (LS18) at the Radisson Blu Minneapolis, Minneapolis MN, August 2018.